GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (115) .md

 If such a magic's tier would be less than half of this spell's, there is also a percentage chance that the magic is disrupted to the point that it no longer functions (though can be "repaired" by certain means).
 This is equal to this spell's tier plus the points of success on the spellcheck.

+When used against a forcefield created by a spell of less than half of this spell's tier, that forcefield is destroyed.

-**At Higher Tiers**: For each tier beyond minimum, you may increase the time it is surpressed by 1d4 minutes or have the spell sffect a magic of one tier higher.
+**At Higher Tiers**: For each tier beyond minimum, you may increase the time it is surpressed by 1d4 minutes or have the spell affect a magic of one tier higher.

 **Critical Failure**: You accidentally disrupt your own magical connection gaining spell sickness equal to the tier of this spell.